 It’s important to mention up top that most adhesives dry in less than an hour or two, so you never want to apply more than you‘ll be able to cover in that time.
 That doesn’t mean you should skimp on the adhesive, because you shouldn’t.
 It simply means cover small sections of the floor at a time but use a liberal amount of glue in each section.

 Once you’ve spread some glue in your starting point, go ahead and scrape the top of it with the notched side of your trowel.
 This creates grooves in the glue and helps your planks grab hold.
-Make sure to use some adhesive remover towels so none of the adhesive gets on top of your planks because it can ruin the finish.
+Make sure to use adhesive remover towels *as you’re laying the flooring* so none of the adhesive gets on top of your planks – if allowed to dry on top of your planks the adhesive can ruin the finish.